jacksonianrtaylor/movie_rec_proj/README.md

     1. Number of train users: 5000, Number of test users: 1000
     2. Test user rating bounds: 5-10
     3. 100 models tested with the same input.
-The accuracy scores are an average for each test to reduce random error.
+The output is the average r2 score for all tests to reduce random model error.

 ## Feature 1 and Feature 3: